kildealab/RadiSeq/README.md

    * `cd path/to/radiSeq_Simulator`
    * `make`<br>
    Ignore any warnings that you might see.
-6. Set up the environment variable 'RADISEQ_DATA_DIR'<br>
+6. Set up the environment variable 'RADISEQ_DATA_DIR'
+   * `export RADISEQ_DATA_DIR=path/to/radiSeq_Simulator/radiSeqData`<br>
    You will need to do this step every time you open a fresh Terminal window.
-Alternatively, you may choose to add this into one of your statup files (eg: .bashrc) if you are comfortable doing so.
+Alternatively, you may choose to add this into one of your statup files (eg: .bashrc) if you are comfortable doing so.<br>
-   * `export RADISEQ_DATA_DIR=path/to/radiSeq_Simulator/radiSeqData`<br>
 **Note**: Replace 'path/to/radiSeq_Simulator' in step 5 and 6 with the actual full path to the directory radiSeq_Simulator in your system

 ### Running a test